zhuhean/WeiboProgressView/README.md

 ```

 Attribute explanation:
-wpv_color: the main color of WeiboProgressView
+- wpv_color: the main color of WeiboProgressView
-wpv_padding: the width of the gap between the ring and the progress oval
+- wpv_padding: the width of the gap between the ring and the progress oval
-wpv_ring_width: the width of the outer ring
+- wpv_ring_width: the width of the outer ring

-### Step 2.Using WeiboProgressView in your Java class
+### Step 2.
+Using WeiboProgressView in your Java class

 ```java
 WeiboProgressView weiboProgressView = (WeiboProgressView) findViewById(R.id.progress);